-You want ideas to make your staycation more meaningful than days of screentime.
+I’ve got great ideas to help make your staycation more than endless days of screentime.

 Find your child’s age group to get recommendations about new and classic ideas in arts and crafts, games, books, and toys.